igormoiseev/XamarinHero/Notes App.md

 fix namespace errors.
 (Note on the 5th Line “ public class Note “ Change Note to your App Name

-6. Now that’s done we need to setup our database.
-Create a new Class and call it {yourappname}Database.cs and replace the code
+6.Now that’s done we need to setup our database.
+Create a new Class and call it {yourappname}Database.cs and replace the code Import using statements and fix namespace errors.

-Import using statements and fix namespace errors. using SQLite;
+using SQLite;
 using System.Collections.Generic;
 using System.Linq;